Ravjot03/K-Nearest-Neighbors-Project/README.md

 ## Description :
 In this project, I have built a k-NN Classifier to predict the party affiliation of United States Congressmen based on their voting records.

-After training our model, I have calculated model performances.
+After training the model, I have calculated model performances.

 Also, optimized the classification model with Hyperparamter tuning.